 To ensure thoroughly dry wood, the wood should be cut in the winter and stored, well aired, under a roof.
 Never cover the woodpile with a tarpaulin to the ground.
 The tarpaulin will then act as a sealed cover and the wood will be prevented from drying.
-Always store a small amount of wood indoors for several days before use, so that the surface moisture has time to evaporate.
+Always keep some logs indoors for a few days to allow any moisture on them to evaporate before use.